Roads for Right-handed Neutrino Dark Matter: Fast Expansion, Standard Freeze-out, and Early Matter Domination: Results

 \section{Results}

 In this section, we present the results for each scenario described above.
 We compute the dark matter relic density for different cosmological setups and compare aforementioned bounds.
 The results are presented in the $m_{Z^{\prime}}$ vs $m_{N}$ plane.
-We cover several cosmological scenarios by fixing the gauge coupling, $g_{X} = 1$, and varying their cosmological parameters.
+We cover several cosmological scenarios, varying their cosmological parameters.
+We also fixed the gauge coupling, $g_{X} = 1$, since the main focus here is to study the impact of different cosmological parameters on this model.
+In any case, decreasing the gauge coupling $g_X$ will provide lower cross-sections, leading to higher relic densities.
+To compensate for this change and to get the right relic density, we have to diminish the $Z^\prime$ mass, usually leading to more constrained scenarios\footnote{For a detailed study on the impact of the gauge coupling on the results we recommend \cite{Arcadi:2020aot}.}.
+For completeness, we also include the main Feynman diagrams responsible for the dark matter relic density, collider and direct searches, atomic parity violation and flavor physics in Fig.~\ref{fig:feyn-diag}.